top of page

 Getting to Isla Saona

-Punta Cana- The best way of getting from Punta Cana to Isla Saona is via an excursion/day trip since staying overnight is not allowed on Island.
-By arranging an excursion, you get picked up and dropped off at your hotel, having everything pre-arranged for you.
+Punta Cana- The best way to get from Punta Cana to Isla Saona is via an excursion/day trip since staying overnight on the Island is prohibited.
+You get picked up and dropped off at your hotel by arranging and excursion and having everything pre-arranged.
 Isla Saona is reachable only by boat.
 You can opt for a group or private tour.
 Group tours to Isla Saona offer the best value.
-Usually, the groups are between 15-20 ppl and included with the price are hotel pick up/drop off, all activities, a buffet lunch, an open bar, and onboard entertainment.
+Usually, the groups are between 15-20 people, and the price includes hotel pick up/drop off, all activities, a buffet lunch, an open bar, and onboard entertainment.

 On the other hand, private tours offer you freedom on how long you want to stay at a location and save time.
 With a private tour to Isla Saona, you bypass multiple pickups and drop-offs to other hotels, heading straight to the Island instead!
-We had a private tour, and it was definitely the way to go for us.
-We arrived at the beach early and had the entire island to ourselves for 2+hours.
-Full-day tours from Punta Cana to Saona Island typically last between 8-10 hours.
+We had a private tour, which was the best way to go.
+We arrived at the beach early and had the entire island to ourselves for 2+ hours.
+Full-day tours from Punta Cana to Saona Island typically last 8-10 hours.
 I highly recommend booking your day trip to Isla Saona with Sun Sand Spirit Dr ; they offer excursions throughout the Dominican Republic, including yoga retreats and boutique hotel accommodations.

 La Romana- Since you're already staying in La Romana, I recommend booking an excursion from La Romana to Isla Saona.
 Travel time is approximately 45 min, and you can choose between a speed boat or a catamaran cruise.

-Bayahibe- Bayahibe is a Caribbean Beach Resort town in Dominican Republic located the closest to Isla Saona.
-We stayed at Tracadero Beach Resort for two nights and absolutely loved our time there surrounded by nature.
-We took a private speed boat from the dock at Tracadero Beach Resort in Bayahibe, and our total travel time was only 25 min.
+Bayahibe- Bayahibe is a Caribbean Beach Resort town in the Dominican Republic located the closest to Isla Saona.
+We stayed at Tracadero Beach Resort for two nights and absolutely loved being surrounded by nature.
+We took a private speed boat from the dock at Tracadero Beach Resort in Bayahibe, and our total travel time was only 25 minutes.

 Where to Stay in Isla Saona